Divergent-Discourses/dd_preprocess/README.md

 #### Step 1: Prepares images to meet Transkribus upload requirements

 - Converts all images to JPEG format
-- Ensures each image is maximum 300 DPI
 - Increases size of images so that at least one dimension is 2500 pixels
 - Ensures each image is maximum 10 MB